Breast Reconstruction Surgery

 Almost all patients undergoing breast cancer treatment are candidates for breast reconstruction of some sort.
 Some patients may choose to delay reconstruction.
-Most breast reconstruction for cancer is staged, meaning it does not occur all at once and generally take 2-3 stages to complete all the parts of the reconstruction.
-The first part is to recreate the breast mound, and then create symmetry with the natural breast and then nipple and areolar reconstruction is performed.
+Most breast reconstruction for cancer is staged, meaning it does not occur all at once and generally takes 2-3 stages to complete all the parts of the reconstruction.
+The first part is to recreate the breast mound and then create symmetry with the natural breast and then nipple and areolar reconstruction are performed.

-Overall health and co-morbities are evaluated, as well as weight, medications and past surgeries.
+Overall health and co-morbidities are evaluated, as well as weight, medications, and past surgeries.

 Patients who smoke should cease smoking to ensure proper wound healing.
 Obese patients should consider weight loss prior to reconstruction.